vEnhance/1802/src/preface.typ

   - In particular, I got a lot of words of thanks and encouragements from my students this year, which I am indeed grateful for.
     I certainly wouldn't have had the motivation to type these notes without these kind words.
-- I thank Ritwin Narra and Royce Yao for several corrections.
+- I thank Calvin Wang, Ritwin Narra and Royce Yao for multiple corrections.
   (Your name could be here too --- find me some typos.
   If you know how to open a GitHub pull request, the relevant repository is #url("https://github.com/vEnhance/1802").)